rhadp-example-repos/automotive-image-builder/docs/building/updating_ostree.md

 We can do this like so:

 ```
-$ make cs9-qemu-minimal-ostree.x86_64.repo DEFINES='extra_rpms=["curl"]'  OSTREE_REPO=ostree-repo
+$ make cs9-qemu-minimal-ostree.x86_64.repo DEFINES='extra_rpms=["curl"] distro_version="9.1"'  OSTREE_REPO=ostree-repo
 ```

 Note the `.repo` extension instead of `.qcow2`.
-Also, we specify an additional rpm in the new image, so that we can see a difference when we update to the new version.
+Also, we specify an additional rpm in the new image, and a new version id so that we can see a difference when we update to the new version.
 As before we specify `OSTREE_REPO`, pointing it at the same directory we did before.

 Again, once the build is finished we can look at the resulting commit: